It doesn’t have to be difficult to include art study in your homeschool day.

 I’ve found that the easiest way is to schedule in six-week segments, studying one artist (and one composer) during that time.

-At the beginning of the year, we choose 6 artists.
-We choose artists that we're curious about, fit our history schedule or an art movement that interests us.
-We've done it all!
+At the beginning of the year, we choose six artists.
+We choose artists that we’re curious about, fit our history schedule or an art movement that interests us.
+We’ve done it all!

-After choosing 6 artists, I select 6 pieces of art for each of those artists.
-Then I have them printed as 4x6 prints (I do all 6 artists at the beginning of the school year so I don't have to remember to do this each term).
+After choosing six artists, I select six pieces of art for each of those artists.
+Then I have them printed as 4×6 prints.

 Art Study in Action

-The only steps that are necessary at the beginning of the year are choosing the artists and getting 6 prints for each artist.
+The only steps that are necessary at the beginning of the year are choosing the artists and getting six prints for each artist.
 If you like, you can also choose one art project for each artist as well.
-Then you're ready to begin!

 - Hang up the art prints and choose one for picture study each week (instructions for picture study)

 - Get some books about the artist or art style from the library (I really like the Mike Venezia books for this)